 What kind of learner are you?

-The SACE caters for practical and theory, hands-on and action-based learning both in and outside school.
+The BACE caters for practical and theory, hands on and action based learning both in and outside school.

-You are encouraged to choose subjects that suit you and will open doors to a range of careers within your area of interest.

-You will have the opportunity to explore your interests, strengths, subject choices, and style of learning during the Personal Learning Plan at the beginning of your SACE journey.

-VET options are available at both Stage 1 and Stage 2 and include a wide range of industry areas, including construction, automotive, electrotechnology, hospitality, community services, health and information technology.
+You are encouraged to choose subjects that suit you and will open doors to a rance of careers within your area of interest.
+You will have the opportunity to explore your interests, strengths, subject choices, and style of learning during the Personal Coaming Plan at the beginning of your SACE isomery.
+VET options are available at both Gtage 1 and Gtage 2 and instade a wide range of inductry areas, including construction automotive, electrosechoology, hospitality, community services, health and information technology.

-time work, a traineeship, or school-based apprenticeship.

-The SADE Board offers Modified Subjects at both Stage 1 and 2 for eligible
+In regatlation with your school, you can phoase to p time work a traineeship or school-based accremiceship.
+The SACE Board offers Modified Subjects at both Stage 1 and 2 for eligible students with identified significant disabilities have demonstrated your learning, and apply a grade.
+From A to E for Stage 1 (C or higher to case) From A+ to E- for Stage 2 (C or higher to pass)